Shruti-291/Job-portal/README.md

 ## 🚀 Features

 ### 🏢 Company Panel
-- Secure registration & login with JWT + bcrypt
+- Secure registration & login by Clerk authentication
+- Clerk handles session management and role-based access
 - Create and delete job postings
 - View applicants for each job
 - Accept or reject applications